klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 undefined
 ```

+Looking at the output above, you can see that the methods are managed through abi inside the Contract instance.
+And since it hasn't been deployed yet, you can see that the result of `contractInstance.options.address` is output as undefined.

 If the smart contract has already been deployed and you know the contract address where the smart contract was deployed, please pass the contract address to the second parameter as shown below.

 ```javascript